-Appendix 1 Additional Information and Procedures for Spec cific Disorders - Anxiety, Eating disorders ------------ -- ----------------------------------- -----------
+Appendix 1 Additional Information and Procedures for Specific Disorders - Anxiety, Eating disorder Appendix 1 Additional Information a and Procedures for Specific Disorders Anxiety, Eating disorders -- ------------ -------------------------- --------------------------------------- ---

 - Appendix 2 Additional Information and Procedures for Specific Disorders Self Harm

 - Appendix 3 How to Help Flowchart;

-- Appendix 4 Diagram 2 Social Media and Mental Health Appendix 5 Diagram 3 - Adverse Childhood Experiences
+- Appendix 4 Diagram 2 Social Media and Mental Health

+Appendix 5 Diagram 3 Adverse Childhood Experiences

 - Appendix 6 Diagram 4 Professional disagreement and escalation

 - Appendix 7 WhatsApp Parent Guide

 Appendix 8 YouTube Parent Guide;

 Appendix 9 Anna Freud C.A.R.E approach

 - Appendix 10 THRIVE Framework

 Appendix 11 ALGEE Action Plan

-- Appendix 12 Tips to cope with Anxiety

-- Appendix 13 Tips for talking with young people

-- Appendix 14 Appleford School Coordinated approach to pastoral care

-- Appendix 15 Tips for self-care

-- 1. Policy Statement and Purpose of the Policy: 'It is easier to build strong children than to repair broken adults' Frederick Douglass (1818-1895) We consider behaviour to be a message disruptive, withdrawn, anxious, depressed or otherwise irregular behaviour may well be related to an unmet mental health need.
+Appendix 12 Tips to cope with Anxiety - Appendix 13 Tips for talking with young people - Appendix 14 Appleford School Coordinated approach to pastoral care - Appendix 15 Tips for self-care - 1.
+Policy Statement and Purpose of the Policy: 'It is easier to build strong children than to repair broken adults' Frederick Douglass (1818-1895) We consider behaviour to be a message disruptive, withdrawn, anxious, depressed or otherwise irregular behaviour may well be related to an unmet mental health need.
+Our headmaster is the senior mental health lead and a member of the leadership team in accordance with the DfE guidance of May 2024.